boytchev/texture-generator/docs/developers.md

 # Procedural Equirectangular Textures

 The source code of the project is [hosted on GitHub](https://github.com/boytchev/texture-generator).
-It is licenced under [MIT licence](https://github.com/boytchev/texture-generator?tab=MIT-1-ov-file#readme).
+The software is licenced under [MIT licence](https://github.com/boytchev/texture-generator?tab=MIT-1-ov-file#readme).

 ## Generators